intentropy/o2jlive/README.md

 The configuration file:

-Verbosity settings are set to 0 or 1 in order to deactivate or activate descrived verbosity
+Verbosity settings are set to 0 or 1 in order to deactivate or activate described verbosity

 Jack Client settings set the tempo and time signature for basic mode.
 It also sets the amount of midi imputs and outputs for OSC to MIDI conversion; although, this feature is not yet implimented.